tivac/xstate-component-tree/README.md

     // ...
 ```

-Then pass the interpreter instance and a callback function to this module!
+Then pass an Xstate interpreter instance and a callback function to this module!
+Don't forget to `.start()` the service!

 ```js
 const { Machine, interpret } = require("xstate");